robertsj/me701/pages/gui_qt_designer.md

 ### Before Lecture

-  - Install Qt Designer by executing `pip install pyqt5-tools` in the terminal.
+  - Skim this [tutorial](https://realpython.com/qt-designer-python/) on Qt Designer.

 ### During Lecture

-  For this lecture, you will follow along step by step with [this tutorial video]().
+  For this lecture, you will follow along step by step with [this tutorial video](https://youtu.be/xvUKkulRcHc).

-  When you are done, make sure to save, add, commit, and push your changes.
+  - Install Qt Designer.
+On WSL, this requires:

+    ```bash
+    conda create -n qt5dev python=3.8 # enter "yes"
+    conda activate qt5dev
+    pip install pyqt5-tools
+    ```

+    Try `qt5-tools designer`.
+If you get an error related to Qt and a package that cannot be loaded, then execute the following:

+    ```bash
+    sudo apt install libxcb-xinerama0
+    ```

+    (I needed this on one Windows machine but not the other, but I might already have needed this library for another application!)

+  - Example 1: A scroll bar with status bar indicator.
+  - Example 2: The Guessing Game

 ### After Lecture

-   No additional materials.
+   The final `.ui` and `.py` files are [here](https://github.com/me701/gui_designer.git).

 ### Jeremy's Notes

+  Camtasia is painfully slow to render.